id-studiolab/Connected-Interaction-Kit/docs/tutorials/04-assemble-custom-component/soldering.md

 This guide intends to be a short read covering the basics of soldering using the tools available in the PMB.

+It is advisable to use PPE while working with hot solder.
+We strongly recommend using protective goggles and a fume exhaust.

 If you are already familiar with the tools we will work with, you may skip ahead to the following sections:

 * [How to Solder Through-Hole Components](#how-to-solder-through-hole-components)